Bill

 AI Summary

-This bill expands the ability of certain healthcare providers to directly administer buprenorphine, a medication used to treat opioid use disorder, either as a standalone product (mono) or without naloxone, which is an opioid overdose reversal medication often combined with buprenorphine to deter misuse.
-Specifically, it clarifies that prescribing buprenorphine to a nursing mother or prescribing an injectable mono product does not prevent these healthcare providers from prescribing buprenorphine without naloxone for opioid use disorder treatment.
-The bill amends existing Tennessee law to allow for this broader administration and prescribing of buprenorphine products under specific circumstances.
+This bill expands the ability of certain healthcare providers to directly administer buprenorphine, a medication used to treat opioid use disorder, either on its own (mono product) or without naloxone, which is an opioid overdose reversal medication.
+It clarifies that prescribing buprenorphine to a nursing mother or prescribing an injectable form of buprenorphine does not prevent these healthcare providers from prescribing buprenorphine without naloxone for opioid use disorder treatment.
+The bill amends existing Tennessee law to allow for these expanded uses, with the intention of improving access to treatment for individuals struggling with opioid addiction.

 Committee Categories